Poems, Short Stories

 I practiced giving that softness back to myself.

-I fell in love with nature
+Falling in love with nature

-and found the courage
+while finding the courage

-to begin to love myself the same way.
+to love myself the same way.

 And yes, I slipped.